nais/doc/docs/workloads/application/reference/ingress.md

 )
 ```

+## Ingress access logs

+Ingress access logs are enabled by default for all applications and accessible from [Grafana Log Explorer](https://grafana.<<tenant()>>.cloud.nais.io/a/grafana-lokiexplore-app/explore) by selecting the `nais-ingress` service.

+From there you can use the Filter tab to search for logs from your application by using the `ingress_namespace`, `ingress_name` and `url_domain` labels.

 {% if tenant() == "nav" %}

-## Ingress access logs

-Request access logs from nginx ingress controller are automatically collected and stored in Kibana.
+Ingress logs for on-premise applications are available in Kibana.

-Here are pre-configured queries for the controller logs in the following clusters:
+Here are pre-configured queries for ingress logs in the different environments:

 | Kibana                      | Grafana Loki              |
 | --------------------------- | ------------------------- |